bbauska/hidden-hand/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>James Lovell and Frank Borman</h4>

-<p>In December 1965, Gemini astronauts James Lovell and Frank Borman also saw a UFO during their second orbit of their record-breaking 14 day flight.<br>
+<p>In December 1965, Gemini astronauts James Lovell and Frank Borman also saw a UFO
+during their second orbit of their record-breaking 14 day flight.</p>
-<br>Borman reported that he saw an unidentified spacecraft some distance from their capsule.<br>
+<p>Borman reported that he saw an unidentified spacecraft some distance from their
+capsule.<br>
-<br>Gemini Control, at Cape Kennedy told him that he was seeing the final stage of their own Titan booster rocket.<br>
+Gemini Control, at Cape Kennedy told him that he was seeing the final stage of their own Titan booster rocket.<br>
-<br>Borman confirmed that he could see the booster rocket all right, but that he could also see something completely different.</p>
+Borman confirmed that he could see the booster rocket all right, but that he could also see something completely different.</p>

 <p>During James Lovell's flight on Gemini 7:</p>